 Offered: Fall, Spring, Summer.

-SPED 534 - Involvement of Parents and Families Who Have Children with Disabilities (3)
+SPED 534 - Involvement of Families in Special Education (3)

-The problems, attitudes, and roles of parents and other significant persons in the lives of children with disabilities are examined.
-Special education teachers and other educators develop techniques for professional and parent interaction.
+Students examine the diversity of parents’ perspectives, values and understanding of educating individuals with special needs.
+They apply learned knowledge to develop strategies to enhance professional and parent interaction.

 Prerequisite: Matriculation in a graduate program or consent of department chair.